avidunixuser/UsedCarFeatureImportance/README.md

 ### Data Understanding

-- The data spans across 10-yrs - from 1900 -2022
+- The data spans across 10-yrs - from 1995 -2022
-- Also the prices range of all the vehicle is approximately bet - $1500-$39k with some outlier to be eliminated.
+- Also, the prices range of all the vehicles is approximately bet ~ $8k-$39k with some outlier to be eliminated.
 - The data has vehicles from all 51 states in the US and 404 distinct regions
-- There are total 42 unique manufacturers in the data
+- There are a total of 42 unique manufacturers in the data
-- There are total 29629 unique car models in the data
+- There are a total of 29629 unique car models in the data
 - The condition of the vehicle is classified in 6 unique categories ('good', 'excellent', 'fair', 'like new', 'new', 'salvage')
-- There are total 8 unique cylinder types listed in the data ('8 cylinders', '6 cylinders', '4 cylinders', '5 cylinders', 'other', '3 cylinders', '10 cylinders', '12 cylinders')
+- There are a total of 8 unique cylinder types listed in the data ('8 cylinders', '6 cylinders', '4 cylinders', '5 cylinders', 'other', '3 cylinders', '10 cylinders', '12 cylinders')
-- There are total 5 unique fuel attributes listed in the data ('gas', 'other', 'diesel', 'hybrid', 'electric')
+- There are a total of 5 unique fuel attributes listed in the data ('gas', 'other', 'diesel', 'hybrid', 'electric')
-- There are total 5 unique title status listed in the data ('clean', 'rebuilt', 'lien', 'salvage', 'missing', 'parts only')
+- There are a total of 5 unique title statuses listed in the data ('clean', 'rebuilt', 'lien', 'salvage', 'missing', 'parts only')
-- There are total 3 unique types of transmission listed in the data ('other', 'automatic', 'manual')
+- There are a total of 3 unique types of transmission listed in the data ('other', 'automatic', 'manual')
-- There are total 265838 unique VINs (Vehicle Identification Numbers) listed in the data
+- There are a total of 265838 unique VINs (Vehicle Identification Numbers) listed in the data
-- There are total 3 unique dive-types are listed in the data ('rwd', '4wd', 'fwd')
+- There are a total of 3 unique dive-types are listed in the data ('rwd', '4wd', 'fwd')
-- There are total 4 unique vehicle sizes listed in the data ('full-size', 'mid-size', 'compact', 'sub-compact')
+- There are a total of 4 unique vehicle sizes listed in the data ('full-size', 'mid-size', 'compact', 'sub-compact')
-- There are total 13 unique vehicle types listed in the data ('pickup', 'truck', 'other', 'coupe', 'SUV', 'hatchback', 'mini-van','sedan', 'offroad', 'bus', 'van', 'convertible', 'wagon')
+- There are a total of 13 unique vehicle types listed in the data ('pickup', 'truck', 'other', 'coupe', 'SUV', 'hatchback', 'mini-van','sedan', 'offroad', 'bus', 'van', 'convertible', 'wagon')
-- There are total 12 unique paint colors listed in the data ('white', 'blue', 'red', 'black', 'silver', 'grey', 'brown', 'yellow', 'orange', 'green', 'custom', 'purple')
+- There are a total of 12 unique paint colors listed in the data ('white', 'blue', 'red', 'black', 'silver', 'grey', 'brown', 'yellow', 'orange', 'green', 'custom', 'purple')

-Majority of columns contain NaN values and the data require cleansing.
+Majority of columns contain NaN values, and the data require cleansing.
 <pre>
 - id              426880
 - region          426880